SAMexpert logo

 Financial constraints can affect more than just the immediate numbers.
 They can have a trickle-down effect on your technology roadmap.
 If your organisation is looking to cut budgets, that is a constraint you must account for in your Microsoft negotiations.

-The issue of revenue recognition is another aspect that needs upfront clarification.
+Another aspect that needs upfront clarification is revenue recognition.
 Consult your finance department to understand how and when they plan to recognise this spending.
 Aligning this with Microsoft's fiscal year is another factor that requires forethought.
 Sorting these financial details early in the process is not optional but a prerequisite for a successful negotiation.

 The third essential consideration when planning an Enterprise Agreement renewal is your commercial options.
 Are you simply renewing your EA or considering a move to CSP?
 Beyond Microsoft's ecosystem, what are your other product alternatives?
-You need to benchmark these to understand your negotiation landscape fully.
-It sets the stage for your BATNA – Best Alternative to a Negotiated Agreement, a critical element in your strategy.
+You need to benchmark these to fully understand your negotiation landscape.
+It sets the stage for your BATNA—Best Alternative to a Negotiated Agreement, a critical element in your strategy.

 Financially speaking, you need to be prepared.
 Microsoft's enterprise segment aims to grow its revenue by 15-20% from your account.
 So, if you're currently spending £10 million per year, Microsoft will likely aim for at least £12 million.
 If you've budgeted £11 million, you're falling short.
 It becomes your framework to keep your renewal within budget.